Cotton and wool (camelid), bands of single interlocking tapestry weave, plain weave, and two-color complementary weft weave; attached cotton tassels

 Richard Townsend with Elizabeth Pope, Indian Art of the Americas at The Art Institute of Chicago (The Art Institute of Chicago with Yale University Press, 2016), pp. 334, cat 294.

-Southern Illinois University at Carbondale, Ancient American Ceramics, March 9-27, 1967.
+Carbondale, IL, Southern Illinois University at Carbondale, Ancient American Ceramics, Mar.
+9-27, 1967.